Victoria's Secret (VSCO)

 7. Gross Margin & Pricing Power

 Victoria's Secret has bad unit economics for a retailer, giving it less room to reinvest and grow its presence.
-As you can see below, it averaged a 36.9% gross margin over the last two years.
-Said differently, Victoria's Secret had to pay a chunky $63.14 to its suppliers for every $100 in revenue.
+As you can see below, it averaged a 36.5% gross margin over the last two years.
+That means Victoria's Secret paid its suppliers a lot of money ($63.47 for every $100 in revenue) to run its business.
 Victoria's Secret Trailing 12-Month Gross Margin

-Victoria's Secret’s gross profit margin came in at 36.4% this quarter, up 1.7 percentage points year on year.
+Victoria's Secret’s gross profit margin came in at 37.7% this quarter, in line with the same quarter last year.
 Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting it strives to keep prices low for customers and has stable input costs (such as labor and freight expenses to transport goods).

 8. Operating Margin

-Analyzing the trend in its profitability, Victoria's Secret’s operating margin might fluctuated slightly but has generally stayed the same over the last year, meaning it will take a fundamental shift in the business model to change.
+Analyzing the trend in its profitability, Victoria's Secret’s operating margin might fluctuated slightly but has generally stayed the same over the last year.
+This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

 Victoria's Secret Trailing 12-Month Operating Margin (GAAP)

-This quarter, Victoria's Secret generated an operating margin profit margin of negative 1.3%, up 2.2 percentage points year on year.
-The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, and administrative overhead.
+In Q4, Victoria's Secret generated an operating margin profit margin of 10.1%, down 2.6 percentage points year on year.
+Since Victoria's Secret’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, and administrative overhead increased.

 Victoria's Secret Trailing 12-Month Free Cash Flow Margin

-10. Key Takeaways from Victoria's Secret’s Q3 Results
+11. Key Takeaways from Victoria's Secret’s Q4 Results

-Victoria's Secret’s P/E ratio based on the next 12 months is 19.9x.
-This valuation tells us a lot of optimism is priced in - we think other companies feature superior fundamentals at the moment.
+Victoria's Secret’s P/E ratio based on the next 12 months is 19.5x.
+This multiple tells us a lot of good news is priced in - we think other companies feature superior fundamentals at the moment.

-Wall Street analysts have a consensus one-year price target of $36.33 on the company (compared to the current share price of $47.03), implying they don’t see much short-term potential in Victoria's Secret.
+Wall Street analysts have a consensus one-year price target of $65.44 on the company (compared to the current share price of $59.48).